TheWiseNoob/Laravel-JWT-Quotation-App/README.md

 ## Create Tables & Seed Database

-Run the command `php artisan migrate:fresh --seed` in order to create the tables needed via migrations and seed the database with an admin user.
+Run the command `php artisan migrate:fresh --seed` in order to create the needed tables and seed the database with an admin user.